Areso/BAAplusABCequalsADDD/README.md

 # BAAplusABCequalsADDD
-Mathematical fuzzle.
-I solved it
+Mathematical puzzle and excercise.
+It's how I solved it